Resorie/zola-theme-nivis/README.md

 math = "mathjax" # or "katex"
 ```

 Due to the weirdsome escape rules of zola, your math contents might not display correctly.
 I referred to [this post](https://zola.discourse.group/t/maths-support-via-mathjax/1000) for a solution.

 After adding or changing your post, run `themes/nivis/scripts/wrap_math.py` to process the markdown files.

-After running the script, your math contents should be wrapped in code blocks. e.g.:
+After running the script, (or of course you can change them manually), your math contents should be wrapped in code blocks, e.g.:
 `````markdown
 This is a inline math example: `$e^{\pi i}=-1$`.